br-automation-com/mappView-User/README.md

 * Import export user information

-The task and mappView visualazation use an interface to communicate that can also be used to trigger functions external.
+The task and mappView visualization use an interface to communicate that can also be used to trigger functions external.
 The structure looks as follows:

 ArUser
 * CMD -> Used to trigger commands like create user, change password, ...
 A command is triggered by setting it to true, when the command is finished the task will reset the command.
 This indicates that the command is finished.
 Do not change any parameters or set another command until the previous command is finished.